leBluem/ac_tools_cmd/README.md

  - makes backup of existing files if needed

 ### kn52fbx
- - based on CM code
+ - based on CM code, unpacks car- and track-kn5's
  - excepts single '.kn5' files or folders
  - uses fbxConverter.exe (also included)
  - unpacks into new folder
- - includes some fixes for
- -- texture-filenames with spaces
+ - includes some fixes for generating the persistence file (...fbx.ini) -- texture-filenames with spaces
  -- Transparent/AlphaBlend/AlphaTest flags